open/close all folders

 - Gentleman and a Scholar: The most bookish of princes, and one of the nicest.

 - Genius Cripple: He has a deformed back, and he is very smart and bookish.
-Sehzade Mehmet is unable to win him in a tabletop game.
+Sehzade Mehmet is unable to win him in a tabletop game, and Mustafa is impressed of hearing his ideas about the war.

 - I Want My Beloved to Be Happy: He does not bother pursuing Huricihan, since she loves another person.